Family: The saw-billed hermit (Ramphodon naevius) is a large, robust hermit placed in the subfamily Phaethornithinae.

 Nest: The nest is a typical conical structure fixed to the tip of a dangling leaf.
 This species is classified as near-threatened because it is believed to be declining rather rapidly, based on the rate of deforestation in its range in Brazil.
 Male hummingbirds protect the feeding territories by using aerial flights and aggressively following large insects such as hawk moths, bumblebees, and other males who want to feed in that territory.
 The average clutch contains two to three eggs, which females incubate alone.
 The chicks brooded for one week and then left the nest within 20 days due to insufficient space in the nest.

-Habitat: The strikingly patterned hummingbird habitat is humid forest; 0–1,650 ft (0–500 m).
+Habitat: The strikingly patterned hummingbird habitat is humid forest; 0–1,650 feet (0–500 m).
 The species is a solitary trapline feeder, but an individual will aggressively challenge and attempt to chase off other hummingbirds (including other Saw-billed Hermits) if it encounters them on its route.
 It visits flowers with long corollas and picks insects from the foliage.

 Size and length: The saw-billed hermit is one of the heaviest hermits and is around 51⁄2–61⁄4 in (14–16 cm) long.